Chapters

 play those Chapters in their stored order from the timestamp marked in the

-to the timestamp marked in to ChapterTimeEnd Element
+ChapterTimeStart Element to the timestamp marked in to ChapterTimeEnd Element.

 predefined point in the timeline.
-With Simple Chapters
+With Simple Chapters, a Matroska Player MUST

-ignore certain Chapter elements.
-All these elements are now informational only.
+ignore certain Chapter Elements.
+In that case these elements are informational only.

 Ordered-Edition and Matroska Segment-Linking